-Wrongful birth in Nevada is a medical malpractice claim that parents bring against their doctor for allowing or causing their baby to be born with a disability.
+Wrongful birth in Nevada is a medical malpractice claim that you bring against your doctor for allowing or causing your baby to be born with a disability.
 Wrongful birth is an entirely different professional negligence claim from “wrongful life”, which is where the special needs child themself sues the doctors: Nevada law currently does not recognize wrongful life claims, only wrongful birth ones.

-A classic wrongful birth scenario is an obstetrician failing to tell a patient that her amniocentesis came back positive for Downs Syndrome or another life-altering disorder.
-Had the doctor not failed to warn the patient of the results of these prenatal tests, she might have aborted the fetus.
+A classic wrongful birth scenario is an obstetrician failing to tell you that your amniocentesis came back positive for Downs Syndrome or another life-altering disorder.
+Had the doctor not failed to warn you of the results of these prenatal tests, you might have aborted the fetus.

-Then the baby is born, leaving the mother emotionally and financially unprepared for the lifelong ramifications of having a special needs child.
-So she sues the doctor for wrongful birth in pursuit of financial compensation to help pay for child care and medical expenses.
+Then your baby is born, leaving you emotionally and financially unprepared for the lifelong ramifications of having a special needs child.
+So you sue the doctor for wrongful birth in pursuit of financial compensation to help pay for child care and medical expenses.

 In this article, our Las Vegas personal injury attorneys discuss: